 Fig 3.
 Protection of PP-membrane with warm charging water

-The lid construction is in principle similar to the refurbished lids in Marstal and Dronninglund, but tests at JKU Linz showed lifetime could be less than 20 years for the insulation material Nomalén.
+The lid construction is similar to the refurbished lids in Marstal and Dronninglund, but tests at JKU Linz showed lifetime could be less than 20 years for the insulation material Nomalén.
 The supplier developed a new version with additives, that seems to prolong the lifetime with app.
 70% according to tests at JKU Linz.

 The daily operation is optimized by Varmelast (a common owned company operating for the daily load dispatching in Copenhagen).
-Instead of daily forecasts now weekly forecasts for heat requirements, operational production capacity, power prices, fuel prices etc. are needed to optimize the system with PTES.
+Instead of daily forecasts now weekly forecasts for heat requirements, operational production capacity, power prices, fuel prices etc. are needed to optimize the system with the PTES.